Jeremy Lloyd

-John Jeremy Lloyd, OBE (22 July 1930 – 23 December 2014) was an English writer, screenwriter, author, poet and actor.
+John Jeremy Lloyd (22 July 1930 – 23 December 2014) was an English writer, screenwriter, author, poet and actor.
 He was the co-writer of several successful British sitcoms, including Are You Being Served? and 'Allo 'Allo!.

 Early years

 John Jeremy Lloyd was born in Danbury, Essex to a mother who had been a dancer, and a petroleum engineer father who served as an officer in the Royal Engineers at the beginning of World War II.
 As a child he was sent to live with his grandmother in Manchester and rarely saw his parents, who he claimed had seen him as a failure.
 His father withdrew him from a private preparatory school in 1943.

 Lloyd then worked as a junior assistant in the menswear department at Simpsons of Piccadilly and many of the characters depicted in Are You Being Served? were drawn from his recollections of his time there.
 He was also a travelling paint salesman and believed his early jobs gave him a better education than a university could have provided.